 Of all lens mounts, full-frame Sony mirrorless cameras are afforded the greatest choice of wide-angle, wide-aperture lenses.
 We could’ve picked any Sony FE lens from the 12-24mm f/2.8, 14mm f/1.8, 16-35mm f/2.8, or the 12-24mm f/4 – all of which are great lenses.

-However, we landed on the 12-24mm F2.8 GM lens as the most versatile, albeit the most expensive option.
-It may be twice the price of the F4 version, but serious astrophotographers for whom low light performance is everything will surely be tempted by the widest angle lens of its kind with constant f/2.8 aperture throughout the zoom range.
+However, we landed on the 12-24mm F2.8 GM lens as the most versatile option, albeit the most expensive.
+It may be twice the price of the F4 version, but serious astrophotographers, for whom low light performance is everything, will surely be tempted by the widest angle lens of its kind with constant f/2.8 aperture throughout the zoom range.

-It’s no surprise that there is no filter thread given the widest 12mm focal length, but this is a relatively lightweight full-frame lens at 847g that pairs well with a camera like the Sony A7 IV that features in our best cameras for astrophotography guide.
-Being a G Master lens (GM), the 12-24mm f/2.8 is extremely well-built and it is optically very sharp even wide open and from centre to edges.
+Unsurprisingly, there is no filter thread given the widest 12mm focal length, but this is a relatively lightweight full-frame lens at 847g.
+It pairs well with a camera like the Sony A7 IV, which features in our best cameras for astrophotography guide.
+Being a G Master lens (GM), the 12-24mm f/2.8 is extremely well-built and optically very sharp – even wide open and from centre to edges.
 Sony-showmanship at its finest!
 If 14mm is your focal length, then the Sony FE 14mm f/1.8 is an all-round better option.

 Best Pentax K-mount lens for astrophotography: Pentax-D FA HD 15-30mm F2.8 ED SDM WR